|Nutrition Facts (per serving)|

 - Transparent drinks such as the tequila collins do not have many heavy flavors to mask a poor quality spirit.
 That means that it's best to use a tequila that you would not mind sipping straight.
 Remember that the tequila you choose will determine the overall quality of the drink, so it is best to start it off right.
 Blanco (or silver) tequilas are the most popular choice for this recipe, though upgrading to an aged reposado is also an excellent idea.

-- The Lemon Juice: Fresh lemon juice should be considered a requirement for making a great Juan Collins (or any collins drink, for that matter).
+- Fresh lemon juice should be considered a requirement for making a great tequila collins (or any collins drink, for that matter).
 If you like, switch to lime juice or use a lemon wedge for the garnish so you can squeeze a bit more juice in as you drink.

-- The Agave Nectar: We often recommend pairing agave nectar with tequila in cocktails because the two agave-based ingredients just seem to work better together.
+- Agave nectar is often paired with tequila in cocktails because the two agave-based ingredients just seem to work better together.
 If you do not have agave nectar, simple syrup is an option.
 You may find that 3/4 ounce syrup is a better fit as the nectar tends to be sweeter than syrup.

 - If using straight cane sugar, start with 1 teaspoon and adjust it to your taste.